Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: High-dimensional dynamical systems

 Molecular dynamics (MD) analyzes the movement of atoms and molecules by numerically solving Newton's equations of motion for a system of interacting particles.
 Energies and forces between particles are typically computed using potentials.
-MD is arguably one of the most robust approaches for simulating macromolecular dynamics, in large part due to the availability of full atomistic detail~\cite{dror2012biomolecular}.
-Recently, DMD-type and Koopman techniques are making an impact in MD~\cite{nuske2014variational,klus2018data,schwantes2015modeling,schwantes2013improvements}.
-For example,~\cite{klus2020eigendecompositions} applies kernel EDMD to the positions of the carbon atoms in an \textit{n}-butane ($d=12$) and shows that the EDMD eigenfunctions parameterize a dihedral angle that controls key dynamics.
+MD is arguably one of the most robust approaches for simulating macromolecular dynamics, primarily due to the availability of full atomistic detail~\cite{dror2012biomolecular}.
+Recently, DMD-type and Koopman techniques are impacting MD~\cite{nuske2014variational,klus2018data,schwantes2015modeling,schwantes2013improvements}.
+For example,~\cite{klus2020eigendecompositions} applies kernel EDMD to the positions of the carbon atoms in \textit{n}-butane ($d=12$) and shows that the EDMD eigenfunctions parameterize a dihedral angle that controls crucial dynamics.

 Here, we study trajectory data from the dynamics of Adenylate Kinase (ADK), which is an enzyme (see~\cref{fig:ADK1}) that catalyzes important phosphate reactions in cellular biology~\cite{goldberg2004thermodynamics}.
 ADK is a common benchmark enzyme in MD~\cite{seyler2014sampling} and consists of $3341$ atoms split into 214 residues (specific monomers that can be thought of as parts).
-The trajectory data comes from an all-atom equilibrium simulation for $1.004\times 10^{-6}$s with a so-called CHARMM force field that is produced on PSC Anton~\cite{shaw2009millisecond} and publicly available~\cite{mdanalysis_website}.
+The trajectory data comes from an all-atom equilibrium simulation for $1.004\times 10^{-6}$s, with a so-called CHARMM force field, that is produced on PSC Anton~\cite{shaw2009millisecond} and publicly available~\cite{mdanalysis_website}.
 The data consists of a single trajectory of the positions of all atoms as ADK moves.
 To make the system Hamiltonian, we append the data with approximations of the velocities computed using centered finite differences.
 This leads to $d=6\times3341=20046$.
-We vertically stack the data (as discussed in \cref{sec:RES_DMD}) and sample the trajectory data every $240\times 10^{-12}$s so that $M_1=4184$ and $M_2 = 1$.
+We vertically stack the data (as discussed in \cref{sec:RES_DMD}) and sample the trajectory data every $240\times 10^{-12}$s so that $M=4184$.